 Hardwoods also contain pores, whereas softwoods don’t.
 These pores make the wood grain of hardwoods more prominent than the grain in softwoods.

-Both types of wood can be used to create beautiful furniture.
+You can use both types of wood to create beautiful furniture.
 But since hardwood is denser and contains more natural grain, it is most often the preference when it comes to flooring, decks, and high-quality wood furniture.

 Softwoods are also very useful, though their most common application is in framing lumber, trim, and finish components for doors and windows.